maximeschoeni/sublanguage/readme.md

 ### Translate meta fields

-By default, meta fields are not translatable: the value is the same in all language.
-If you want to use translatable meta fields, you need to register related meta key using the `sublanguage_register_postmeta_key` hook.
-Example:

-	add_filter( 'sublanguage_register_postmeta_key', 'my_translate_postmeta' );

-	function my_translate_postmeta( $postmeta_keys ) {

-		$postmeta_keys[] = '_my_postmeta_key';

-		return $postmeta_keys;

-	}
+Translatable postmeta keys need to be registered in Admin -> Sublanguage.

-Then you can use the translated value in your template file just by calling `get_post_meta()` function.
+Postmeta translated value is accessible in template file by calling `get_post_meta()` function.
 It will automatically translate accordingly to current language.
-If translation meta value is empty, it will still inherit from the original post.
+If meta value is empty for a translation, it will inherit from the original post.

 	echo get_post_meta( $post_id, '_my_postmeta_key', true );

-Please note the Wordpress builtin Custom Fields box is not supported.
-You need to use your own [custom meta box](https://codex.wordpress.org/Function_Reference/add_meta_box) in order to edit the translation meta values in admin.
+Note: the Wordpress builtin Custom Fields box is not supported.
+[Custom meta box](https://codex.wordpress.org/Function_Reference/add_meta_box) are needed in order to edit the translation meta values in admin.

 ### AJAX